-The work Dionaea Muscipula was realised during a residence at the Frans Masereel Centre.
+The work Bookpress (Dionaea Muscipula) was realised during a residence at the Frans Masereel Centre.
 A Moleskine sketch book was used as a flytrap.
 The flies were mirrored in the sketch book by their 'imprint'.
-In order to be able to preserve the result longer, these fragile 'imprints' were varnished.
+In order to be able to preserve the result for a longer time, these fragile 'imprints' were varnished.
 For the reproduction I used photocopies of twelve spreads with a caption on a litho stone.